 Care Closer to Home

-LHSC partners with 8 satellite hospitals in the region to provide hemodialysis for approximately 250 patients closer to home.
+LHSC partners with eight satellite hospitals in the region to provide hemodialysis for approximately 250 patients closer to home.
 LHSC Nephrologists and Nurse Practitioners provide support for medical concerns.
-In London, the Hemodialysis Unit in the Kidney Care Centre (KCC) at Westmount Shopping Centre effectively operates as a London satellite.
+In London, the Hemodialysis Unit at the Kidney Care Centre (KCC) in Westmount Shopping Centre effectively operates as a London satellite.

 Conservative care means choosing not to start or to stop dialysis.
 You may have other health issues that influence your quality of life.
 Reflecting on how these issues might further impact your life on dialysis is important.